ps4star/FSE/ref.md

 ```

 ### Decimal Int
 If you really want to, you can use decimal int IDs for items and pokemon (again, just use the built-in table).
-They are also used for certain commands, such as XSE warp.
-Formatted as standard ints
+They are also used for certain commands, such as warp.

 ### Hex Int
 Hex ints can be used as alternatives to the built-in tables, and in some cases are required (such as msgbox types).
 Formatted as 0x**.

 ### Floating-point Numbers
 There is currently no support for floating-point numbers, and likely never will be, as they're not used in XSE as far as I'm aware.
-Attempting to create a floating-point number will either cause it to be interpreted as a string or floored by JS parseInt() to an integer.
+Attempting to create a floating-point number will either cause it to be interpreted as a string or floored by JavaScript parseInt() to an integer.

 ## (1b) Constants

-FSE has support for constants and named flags.
+FSE has support for constants.
 Constants are simply "shortcuts" and cannot be modified after definition (as in any other language).

 NOTE: Do not use "=" when assigning values to consts.

 ### const
 ###### Other Names: define
-Defines an internal constant (can also be used for flags).
+Defines an internal constant.
 ```
 const @(const name) (value)